forio/forio-cli/readme.md

     Options:
-       -c, --config_file   Path to config file  [~/../../config.json] -d, --domain        Domain simulate is hosted on  [forio.com]
+       -c, --config_file   Path to config file  [~/../../config.json] -d, --domain        Domain Simulate is hosted on  [forio.com]

     Deploy files to a simulation hosted on Simulate